-You will enter positions by job title/job description/job qualifications; city/state/zip code; and number of Army PaYS Soldiers you'd like to interview per year.
+You will enter positions by interview title/interview description/interview qualifications; city/state/zip code; and number of Army PaYS Soldiers you'd like to interview per year.
 Your PaYS marketing analyst will assist you with this process as necessary.

-The PaYS helpdesk will issue the PaYS user a log-on ID and password to access the database and load future jobs.
+The PaYS helpdesk will issue the PaYS user a log-on ID and password to access the database and load future interviews.
 Contact the PaYS helpdesk at firstname.lastname@example.org for database access.
-Log onto www.armypays.com and mouse over PIX Login to begin loading jobs.
+Log onto www.armypays.com and mouse over PIX Login to begin loading interviews.

 PaYS Signing Ceremonies